Iran–United States relations: Early relations

 American newspapers in the 1720s were uniformly pro-Iranian, especially during the revolt of Afghan emir Mahmud Hotak against the Safavid dynasty.

 Political relations between Qajar Persia and the United States began when the Shah of Iran, Nassereddin Shah Qajar, officially dispatched Iran's first ambassador, Mirza Abolhasan, to Washington, D.C. in 1856.
 In 1883, Samuel G. W. Benjamin was appointed by the United States as the first official diplomatic envoy to Iran; however, ambassadorial relations were not established until 1944.

-The US Consulate at Arg e Tabriz sits in the line of fire during the Iranian Constitutional Revolution.
+The U.S. Consulate at Arg e Tabriz sits in the line of fire during the Iranian Constitutional Revolution.
 While the city was being attacked and bombed by 4,000 Russian troops in December 1911, Howard Baskerville took to arms, helping the people of Iran.

 Americans wearing jobbeh va kolah (traditional Persian clothes) at the opening of the Majles, January 29, 1924.
 Mr. McCaskey, Dr. Arthur Millspaugh, and Colonel MacCormack are seen in the photo.

-Morgan Shuster and US officials at Atabak Palace, Tehran, 1911.
+Morgan Shuster and U.S. officials at Atabak Palace, Tehran, 1911.
 Their group was appointed by Iran's parliament to reform and modernize Iran's Department of Treasury and Finances.

 McCormick Hall, American College of Tehran, circa 1930, chartered by the State University of New York in 1932.
 Americans also founded Iran's first modern College of Medicine in the 1870s.

 Joseph Plumb Cochran, American Presbyterian missionary.
 He is credited as the founder of Iran's first modern medical school.